Setting up an RUV

 We generally support Token Warrants through the RUV only under very specific circumstances, which include:

-• We must include the following disclosure on the deal page:
+- We include a disclosure on the deal page that reads:

 Part of this RUV investment will go towards the purchase of a token warrant.
 There is no guarantee that the token warrant will ever become exercisable, and if there is an exercise event, that the RUV will exercise the warrant.
 AngelList will determine, at its sole discretion, whether the RUV will exercise the warrant and may refrain from exercising for any reason, including but not limited to instances in which it is impracticable to do so.
 Future decisions regarding the liquidation, trade, or management of the resulting tokens will be made by [Proxy Holder Name], as proxy holder for the RUV.
 This poses a conflict of interest as [Proxy Holder Name] is the [founder/CEO] of the company issuing the tokens.